Time for something a little different: our first Persona Marathon entry!

 Since it was so much easier for us to explore the map in the PSP version, we made a point of going everywhere but where we were supposed to go.
 It’s a lot like the “what to do with our new airship” sections from the FF Marathon.
 There are quite a few places to visit on the map, but it might not be quite as many as you think in the long run, as this four-screen city is the entire game world.
 Well… sort of.
 Hold that thought.
 This one-town structure gives Persona 1 a vague sense of being little more than a traditional, 80s dungeon crawler, which I suppose isn’t surprising given MegaTen’s background as a dungeon crawler!

 Most of the sites on the map led to single conversations or cutscenes, like at people’s homes.
-Here we met a snooty rich woman, some of the casts’ family members, that sort of thing.
-I should also mention the Mikage Ruins found at the north end of town – I imagine that’s a little unusual in your average metropolis – but other than that, things were fairly tame and urban.
+Here we met a snooty rich woman, some of the casts’ family members, and that sort of thing.
+I should also mention the Mikage Ruins found at the north end of town – I imagine that’s a little unusual in your average metropolis – but you can’t explore there yet, so things were fairly tame and urban.
 Despite the sheer number of scenes available for the explorer, very few of them actually provided gameplay hints, probably because nothing malefic was going on as of yet.
 As you’re going to see, Persona 1’s premise implies that most of the games’ dungeons outright don’t exist at the start of the game, so it would be pretty hard to give hints about anything paranormal at this point!
 While this does take the steam out of this brief segment (less than five minutes on the PSP, god knows how much time on the PSX), I feel like the game’s internal logic does justify itself here in P1, but just barely.
 This kind of empty game world would look like a great, gaping flaw on any other product.

 We did get a chance to introduce ourselves to many of the games’ goods and services.
-The town had two malls (one seemingly designed to mimic the cross-like structure of Kichijoji Mall at the start of SMT1, and presumably shaped in reference to the real-world Tokyo mall).
+The town had two malls (one seemingly designed to mimic the cross-like structure of Kichijoji Mall at the start of SMT1, and presumably shaped in reference to the real-world Tokyo Mall).
 Each features a number of shops and more dialogue options, explored in first person view.
 Several of the shops were still locked off, such as the mysterious blue doors in both, while others seemed to be generic real-world shops we couldn’t shop at.
 The only shops truly useful to us at the outset were the shockingly overpriced doctors’ offices (the price would never go up, but was way too high for start-of-game); item shops appearing as pharmacies (complete with elevator music); and lastly the twin casinos.

 The casinos are just about what you’d expect with any experience in video game casinos.
-We’re talking about the Pachinko house prize model: “exchange cash for tokens, and tokens for prizes; feel free to dump your endgame wallet to buy tokens if you can’t win.”
+We’re talking about the Pachinko house prize model: “exchange cash for tokens, and tokens for prizes; and feel free to dump your endgame wallet to buy tokens if you can’t win.”
 The casinos had games of Video Blackjack, Video Poker, slot machines, a dice game (where you bet one what you’ll roll on two dice, roulette style) and lastly a special game called Code Breaker that could only be played with “Metal Cards” found throughout the game.
 I’m not sure why Code Breaker is treated differently than the other games.
 Granted, Code Breaker’s not a traditional casino game and it’s more like Mastermind, but its odds aren’t much better than the other games, especially considering you’re going to waste more time playing it than rapidly dealing out hands of poker.
 Like the other shops, the casinos weren’t trading in very good prizes until the plot gets started, and Kyle and I didn’t pay them much attention during our SEBEC run anyways.

 But there was one thing we had to do while we were out here: keep tracking down Reiji Kido.
 One of the first steps actually starts in a casino, after which you have to bust into an abandoned factory to confront Reiji again.
 Then, perhaps the hardest step in the process: you have to track down Reiji’s mother and answer two of her yes and no questions correctly, or face instant failure (with no way of knowing you’ve failed!).
 What a delight!